NexPlayer/TizenWebOS/gettingstarted.md

     subtitle: 'Subtitle name of the video', // Optional
     logosrc: 'URL logo of the company', // Optional
     poster: 'URL poster', // Optional
+    trailer: boolean,
+    // By default is set to false.
+Set to true when a stream should be considered a trailer, false when not.

 ```